Magnitude¶

 - The computation takes place in the widest type of the same kind.
 (That is, when

-Suppose you are running on an architecture which has hardware support for float
+Suppose you are running on an architecture which has hardware support for float, but uses slow

 get the best of both worlds: